 File photo/Ding Zhouyang (NBD)

-Dongyang, a city in east China's Zhejiang Province, has released a slew of supporting policies to boost the work resumption of Hengdian, a major filming base in the country.
+Dongyang in Zhejiang Province has released a slew of supporting policies to boost the work resumption of Hengdian.

-The city government has allocated 10 million yuan (around 1.4 million U.S. dollars) to subsidize the venue and equipment rents and accommodation and catering fees for film and teleplay crews in Hengdian and cut or exempt taxes and fees for epidemic-hit film and television production companies.
+The city government has allocated 10 million yuan (around 1.4 million U.S. dollars) to subsidize the venue and equipment rents and accommodation and cut or exempt taxes and fees for epidemic-hit film and television production companies.